bookofproofs/bookofproofs.github.io/_sources/history/17th-century/hevelius-johannes.md

 ### Mathematical Profile (Excerpt):
 * Among all these forms we have not given the one by which he is today known, namely Johannes Hevelius.
-* Johannes was one of a large family, having three brothers and six sisters.
 * When Johannes was seven years old, he entered the Gymnasium in Danzig, studying there for six years.
 * However, by 1624 problems caused the Gymnasium to be temporarily closed and Johannes's parents sent him to a school in the small village of Gondeltsch near Bromberg (Polish Bydgoszcz).
 * The mathematics teacher, Peter Krüger, was inspirational and, having an interest in astronomy, he soon transmitted this interest to the young Hevelius.